ValentinC14/Projet-EDF/README.md

 <a name="s1"></a>
 ## Step 1 : Search for reliable meteorological websites

 Since the project was largely exploratory by the client, a first step was to gather and classify the different weather websites.
 The objective was to provide the extraction team with the sites to be extracted.
 This classification was done according to different criteria, mainly the number of stations, the type of data and the historical depth.
-This part is essential in all projects where data is entered.
+This part is essential in all data driven projects.
 Indeed, the quality of the data is an indispensable component.
-I learned a lot during this period, which lasted a few months, and understood the importance of good data research.
+I learned a lot during this period, which lasted 4 months, and understood the importance of good data research.

-Here you can see an excel extract of our results :
+Here you can see an excel extract of our research :

 (mettre photo excel)